GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### What I like about programming is that it really helps you think about how we communicate, how we think, how logic works, how creative arts work.
+> ### My main conclusion after spending ten years of my life working on the TEX project is that software is hard.
+It’s harder than anything else I’ve ever had to do.
 >
-> ~ *Michael Hawley*
+> ~ *Donald Knuth*

 ---
 ## 🏎 Quick Facts